 May Suck The Warmth Out

-Even though the suit is warm in the water, it can suck out the warmth of you as soon as exposed to extreme weather.
+Even though the suit is warm in the water, it can suck out your warmth as soon as you are exposed to extreme weather.
 Even the thickest wetsuit may leave you clammy and cold after a long day of water adventures in rain and wind.

-May Cause Skin Irritation and Rashes After Long Day Wearing
+May Cause Skin Irritation and Rashes After a Long Day of Wearing

-Wearing wetsuits for a long day suck.
-Rashes and skin irritation are the most common problems faced by users who wear wetsuits all day long.
+They were wearing wetsuits for a long day suck.
+Rashes and skin irritation are the most common problems faced by users who wear wetsuits all day.

 Changing In & Out Is Problematic

-Wetsuits are quite problematic when it comes to changing in & out, as well as taking much time to dry especially on cold days.
+Wetsuits are problematic when it comes to changing in & out and taking much time to dry, especially on cold days.

 You May Need to Pee in The Suit

-You most probably have to pee in the suit than open it.
+You most probably have to pee in the suit and then open it.
 Peeing in the wetsuit is quite common, and the wetsuit warms you up momentarily but is not ideal for the long term.

 Stinks Due To Urine And Dry Sweat Smell

 Neoprene material stinks.
 Urine and dry sweat smells remain in the suit.
-You might learn to overlook the stinky smell, but trust me, your companions won’t.
+You might learn to overlook the stinky smell, but your companions won’t.

 What Are DRYSUITS For Water Sports?

-Drysuits are suits that are made using bulkier, thicker foam materials (nylon or neoprene).
+Drysuits use bulkier, thicker foam materials (nylon or neoprene).
 These are designed to wear in colder waters to keep you dry even underwater.
 The drysuit works by totally sealing off touch with the water, making sure that you, inside the drysuit, stay dry when you wear the suit correctly.

-Although more restrictive and more expensive because of their larger size, drysuits help to keep the wearer much warmer than wetsuits and are similarly more relaxed to wear.
-In general, drysuits are not tight to wear.
+Although more restrictive and expensive because of their larger size, dry suits help to keep the wearer much warmer than wetsuits and are similarly more relaxed to wear.
+In general, dry suits are not tight to wear.

 Key Points Of The Drysuits: